AeroVILab-AHU/LWGANet/README.md

   <font size="+1">Abstract</font>
   </summary>

-Remote sensing (RS) visual tasks have gained significant academic and practical importance.
-However, they encounter numerous challenges that hinder effective feature extraction, including the detection and recognition of multiple objects exhibiting substantial variations in scale within a single image.
-While prior dual-branch or multi-branch architectural strategies have been effective in managing these object variances, they have concurrently resulted in considerable increases in computational demands and parameter counts.
-Consequently, these architectures are rendered less viable for deployment on resource-constrained devices.
-Contemporary lightweight backbone networks, designed primarily for natural images, frequently encounter difficulties in effectively extracting features from multi-scale objects, which compromises their efficacy in RS visual tasks.
-This article introduces LWGANet, a specialized lightweight backbone network tailored for RS visual tasks, incorporating a novel lightweight group attention (LWGA) module designed to address these specific challenges.
-The LWGA module, tailored for RS imagery, adeptly harnesses redundant features to extract a wide range of spatial information, from local to global scales, without introducing additional complexity or computational overhead.
-This facilitates precise feature extraction across multiple scales within an efficient framework.
-LWGANet was rigorously evaluated across twelve datasets, which span four crucial RS visual tasks: scene classification, oriented object detection, semantic segmentation, and change detection.
-The results confirm LWGANet's widespread applicability and its ability to maintain an optimal balance between high performance and low complexity, achieving state-of-the-art results across diverse datasets.
-LWGANet emerged as a novel solution for resource-limited scenarios requiring robust RS image processing capabilities.
+Light-weight neural networks for remote sensing (RS) visual analysis must overcome two inherent redundancies: spatial redundancy from vast, homogeneous backgrounds, and channel redundancy, where extreme scale variations render a single feature space inefficient.
+Existing models, often designed for natural images, fail to address this dual challenge in RS scenarios.
+To bridge this gap, we propose LWGANet, a light-weight backbone engineered for RS-specific properties.
+LWGANet introduces two core innovations: a Top-K Global Feature Interaction (TGFI) module that mitigates spatial redundancy by focusing computation on salient regions, and a Light-Weight Grouped Attention (LWGA) module that resolves channel redundancy by partitioning channels into specialized, scale-specific pathways.
+By synergistically resolving these core inefficiencies, LWGANet achieves a superior trade-off between feature representation quality and computational cost.
+Extensive experiments on twelve diverse datasets across four major RS tasks—scene classification, oriented object detection, semantic segmentation, and change detection—demonstrate that LWGANet consistently outperforms state-of-the-art light-weight backbones in both accuracy and efficiency.
+Our work establishes a new, robust baseline for efficient visual analysis in RS images.
 </details>